 - PCR: approx $150-70 per person

-Medical Insurance: Medical Insurance is required to enter Costa Rica.
+UNVACCINATED TRAVELERS: Medical Insurance is required to enter Costa Rica.
 Insurance must include $50,000 for medical expenses and $2,000 for extended lodging due to covid related illness.
 It’s important that you meet both of these requirements.
 Make sure the certification notes the validity of the policy during the dates of visit to Costa Rica.
 I got ours from Trawick International (not sponsored).
-It’s the Safe Travels Voyager Plan and the cost is $106 for two people.
+It’s the Safe Travels Explorer Plan (for US Citizens and US Residents) and the cost is $106 for two people.
 They automatically send you the certificate in your email after you pay.
 Print a copy & save it on your phone as a PDF file so you can print an extra copy just in case.

 Health Pass: Complete the health pass 48 hrs prior to your flight.
 A QR code will be provided and you will need to show this to airport authorities upon arrival to Costa Rica.
 The form must be filled per person.
 The health pass is free.
 LINK HERE